askthedust/kube/readme.md

 - 1 load balancer

 In the `Vagrantfile` there are also the information about IP addresses, memory an CPU for VMs.
 Changing IP addresses means you have to change them also here: `playbooks/inventory/group_vars/all.yml`.
-In this case, you have to run for first the role with the tag `hosts` and after you can run the entire playbook

 ### Steps to rollout and provisioning
 1. Create and run the python venv: `python3 -m venv env && source env/bin/activate`
 2. Install pip requirements: `pip install -r requirements.txt`
 3. `cd vagrant` and run `vagrant up`, wait for the VMs are up and running
-4. Back to the root of the project and run ansible: `ansible-playbook playbooks/k8s.yml --diff -K`
+4. Back to the root of the project and run ansible to generate hostfile: `ansible-playbook playbooks/k8s.yml --diff -t hosts`
+5. Run ansible again to provision the cluster: `ansible-playbook playbooks/k8s.yml --diff -K`

 - Pause the environment: `cd vagrant` and run `vagrant halt`
 - Clean up: